What are Quail Eggs?

 How to Prepare Quail Eggs?

-Quail eggs are prepared similar to chicken eggs.
+Quail eggs are prepared similarly to chicken eggs.
 You can have them in the form of an omelet, scrambled eggs, or boiled eggs.
 You can also poach, fry, or blend them.

 While preparing quail eggs, you must note the technique of cracking them.
 You will not be able to crack quail eggs similarly to chicken eggs.
 The outer shell of quail eggs is much thicker.
 Therefore, you will have to break the egg with a blade or egg scissors.